openstack/charms.openstack/README.md

     case, there is no need to register multiple charms and provide a _chooser_ to determine which class to use.

- 2. Write muliple `OpenStackCharm` derived classes which map to each difference in charm functionality depending on the release, and register a _chooser_ function using the `@register_os_release_selector` decorator.
+ 2. Write multiple `OpenStackCharm` derived classes which map to each difference in charm functionality depending on the release, and register a _chooser_ function using the `@register_os_release_selector` decorator.